cetinkaya/scal/README.md

 scal needs the command line utility *cal* and [Ruby](https://www.ruby-lang.org) to run.

-scal passes options of the form -o or --option to cal as they are given.
+scal passes options of the form -o or --option to *cal*.

 What follows is a list of examples to illustrate what you can do with scal.